XarfNao/HR_IS/README.md

 to quit the application)

 To access the running HR IS web application, open your web browser and access the "localhost:9000" or "127.0.0.1:9000" address.

+Default administrator password is "Pepa".
+You can change it by editing ADMIN_PASSWORD constant in src/main/kotlin/com/xarfnao/hrsys/impl/controller/EmployeeController.kt file.